Frequently Asked Questions

 - Counterclaims related to the same transaction or occurrence that is the subject of the original claim;

-- Counterclaims on a contract where the contract affects claimant’s rights in the original claim; and
+- Counterclaims on a contract where the contract affects the claimant’s rights in the original claim; and

 - All legal or equitable defenses under copyright law or otherwise available.

-Will the CCB be able to refuse to hear my claim or counterclaim even if it is an infringement claim, a declaration of noninfringement claim, or a misrepresentation claim?
+Can the CCB refuse to hear my claim or counterclaim even if it is an infringement claim, a declaration of noninfringement claim, or a misrepresentation claim?

 Yes, in some circumstances.
-The CCB will be able to refuse to hear any claim or counterclaim that it would otherwise consider if:
+The CCB can refuse to hear any claim or counterclaim that it would otherwise consider if:

 - You fail to serve a claim on the responding party;

-- The responding party opts out of participating in the proceeding;
+- The responding party opts out of participating in the proceeding (only for claims, not counterclaims);

 - You fail to pay the required fees;